galette/galettedoc/source/installation/preparation.rst

 Preparation
 ***********

 You have to follow some preparation steps for Galette installation.
-The way to go differs on wht you want to achieve.
+The way to go differs on what you want to achieve.

 .. _droitsfichiers: